HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Constraint Satisfaction/CSP.md

 Binary: Restriction of relationship between two variables

-Global: Relationship between arbitrary number of variables
+Global: Restriction of relationship between arbitrary number of variables

 ## Types of domains